The year is 1973.

 But what about taste?

-And when it did, people prompty understood it as beer but with low calories.
+And when it did, people promptly understood it as beer but with low calories.

 Consumers are hardly ever swayed by ‘me too’-products.
-Why risk disapppointment by buying something new when it’s practically the same as what you already have?
+Why risk disappointment by buying something new when it’s practically the same as what you already have?

-Miller Lite was different among regular beers.
-But Bud Light clearly set itself apart from Miller Lite because it promised superior taste on top of being less filling – this is now standard for all lite beers.
+Miller Lite was different from regular beers.
+But Bud Light clearly set itself apart from Miller Lite because it promised superior taste on top of being less filling – this was by then a standard for all lite beers.

 Miller Lite was left out in the cold without clear differentiation, while Bud Light blazed ahead with a brand new product promise.

 When we discover a new product, we automatically compare it to something we already know.